Early Hearing Detection and Intervention Program

 When does my baby need an appointment with a pediatric audiologist?

-Your birth hospital or baby’s pediatrician can help you schedule an appointment with a pediatric audiologist, or you can contact an audiology center on your own.
-Click here for Connecticut Infant Diagnostic Testing Locations or search for a pediatric audiology facility at http://ehdipals.org.
+Your birth facility or baby’s pediatrician can help you schedule an appointment with a pediatric audiologist, or you can contact an audiology center on your own.

 My child was diagnosed with a hearing loss.
 What now?

 If your baby is diagnosed with a hearing loss, it is important to begin developmental and medical related services right away, ideally before six months of age.
-In Connecticut, the Birth to Three program provides early intervention services and will work with your family to develop a plan of services.
+Please consider contacting the Connecticut Birth to Three program, which provides developmental supports to families.

 You, your baby’s doctor, or the audiologist can refer your child to Birth to Three by either: